 HOW TO SLEEP IN AN AIRPORT

 We’ve all been there.
-Your flight was delayed so you’ve got to bed down in the airport and wait for an early morning flight.
-Perhaps you’re stuck in transit overnight so need to get comfy in the departures lounge.
+Your flight has been delayed so you’ve got to bed down at the airport and wait for an early morning flight.
+Perhaps you’re stuck in transit for a few hours so need to get comfy in the departures lounge.
 It’s never an ideal way to spend the night.
 No matter – we’ve got a few simple things you can do to make your airport sleepover a little less daunting.

 1. SCOPE THE SPACE